alex-rosta/armory/README.md

 - Character lookup by region, realm, and name
 - Display of character information including level, item level, achievement points, etc.
 - Display of character images
+- Guild lookup by region, realm, and name
+- Display Guild information such as realm, region and world ranking.
+- Display recent raiders in the guild using the warcraftlogs GraphQL API.
 - Global recent searches tracking with Redis (last 24 hours)
 - Azure Cache for Redis (Tested, probably works on AWS or GCP aswell)